Anechka78/tz_voroj2/README.md

 <h1>Project functionality</h1>

-p1.
-Generate users using the command: https://tz_voroj2.loc/site/generate
+<p>p1.
+Generate users using the command: https://tz_voroj2.loc/site/generate</p>
 <p>Create a database for RBAC: ./yii migrate --migrationPath=@yii/rbac/migrations/</p>
 <p>Create roles and access rights in the console: ./yii rbac/init<br>
 If necessary, edit the init() method in RbacController beforehand.</p>

-p.2 Log in through the console using the command (./yii cron/get-token sullrich password), where 'sullrich' is the login and 'password' is the user's password, the script returns a token that is valid for 5 minutes. p3.
-Open the frontend part of the site in a browser, go to the data entry section https://tz_voroj2.loc/data/put-data
+<p>p.2 Log in through the console using the command (./yii cron/get-token sullrich password), where 'sullrich' is the login and 'password' is the user's password, the script returns a token that is valid for 5 minutes.</p>

+<p>p3.
+Open the frontend part of the site in a browser, go to the data entry section https://tz_voroj2.loc/data/put-data</p>
 <ul>
     <li>select the request type</li>
     <li>enter the access token from p2</li>